 Of course, if we want to know the truth about Sin Sod, the best people to ask are Thai people themselves.
 Yet like many Thai customs, I find that foreigners have a gross misconception of what Sin Sod is all about, inherited largely from other misinformed foreigners.

 Before I begin, I am not by any means saying that the information in this post is entirely definitive or one hundred percent historically factual.
 However, what I can say is that the information is the experience of a cross-section of Thai people, all of whom are university educated, have experienced many Thai weddings and are well-versed in Thai culture.

 What Sin Sod Is Not

-Firstly let’s get one thing straight: Sin Sod is not a dowry.
+Firstly, let’s get one thing straight: Sin Sod is not a dowry.
 You are not buying a woman or approaching her family to buy her.
-Foreigners have a habit of instantly taking the negative viewpoint that Sin Sod equates to dowry and the purchasing of a Thai bride.
-It really isn’t, and should be considered as more of an expected gift.
-To fully understand the tradition you need to put the word “dowry” out of your mind, not least because any suggestion of purchasing their daughter will be very offensive to your Thai girlfriend’s family.
+The Western-centric viewpoint that Sin Sod equates to the purchasing of a Thai bride is completely incorrect.

 What Is Sin Sod?

 There are generally three reasons for the payment of Sin Sod; they are as follows:

 1. Traditionally, the eldest unmarried daughter takes care of her parents until she gets married, and therefore the Sin Sod in some respects replaces that income for the parents.
 As you might know, it is common for the average Thai woman to send a portion of her salary to her parents each month.

 After marriage this usually stops, so as you can imagine, for parents with no pension plan and little savings, the Sin Sod is a much needed payday.
 Now you can see why richer families don’t usually accept this payment or expect it, quite simply because they don’t need it.